40-Acres/loan-contracts/DIAMOND-README.md

 - Exact‑output swaps only; the router/facets never refund leftovers.
 - Post‑swap balances must cover settlement; otherwise revert (`Slippage`).
 - InternalLoan route is gated: if `loan == address(0)`, router reverts `LoanNotConfigured`.

-### RFQ off‑chain orders and Permit2
-- EIP‑712 typed orders (Ask/Bid) signed off‑chain: include route, adapterKey, votingEscrow, tokenId, maker, optional taker, currency, price, expiry, nonce/salt, and `dataHash = keccak256(abi.encode(inputAsset, maxPaymentTotal, maxInputAmount, tradeData, marketData))`.
-- On‑chain fill (`takeOrder`) verifies signature, nonce (replay‑protection), expiry, and data hash equality, then calls `buyToken` with the same (route, adapterKey, votingEscrow, tokenId, inputAsset, maxPaymentTotal, maxInputAmount, tradeData, marketData, optionalPermit2).
-- Makers can cancel via nonce bump or explicit cancel.
-Permit2 is supported in `buyToken/takeOrder` to pull exact funds without prior ERC20 approvals.
-If a sufficient, unexpired Permit2 allowance already exists, the system skips the permit call and only transfers.
+- Permit2 is supported in `buyToken/takeOrder` to pull exact funds without prior ERC20 approvals.
+  - If a sufficient, unexpired Permit2 allowance already exists, the system skips the permit call and only transfers.

 ### LBO UX and indexing for external venues
 - UI calls `quoteToken` with `ExternalAdapter` and `abi.encode(listingId, expectedCurrency, maxPrice)` and displays: price, fees, total, projected loan principal, financed LBO fee portion, and max LTV.